bunny-mack/bunny-mack/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I graduated LaunchCode's [LC101](https://www.launchcode.org/lc101) course in May 2022 and am currently in their [Liftoff](https://www.launchcode.org/liftoff) program.
+I graduated LaunchCode's [LC101](https://www.launchcode.org/lc101) course in May 2022 and am currently a Programmer Analyst at Edward Jones.

-I'm currently working on a capstone project using React and Java.